-The data visualization tool presented below contains data for ACT-tested high school graduating seniors from 2013 through 2022—more than 18 million students—to allow users to quickly view state and national trends across multiple dimensions and outcomes.
+The data visualization tool contains data for ACT-tested high school graduating seniors from 2013 through 2023 — more than 20 million students.
+The tool allows users to quickly view state and national trends across multiple dimensions and outcomes.

-The interactive tool contains three views, or data visualization options, for exploring the data.
-Users can move between the views using the tabs provided at the top.
-The Class Composition/Makeup view shows distributional trends—percentages—of students falling into specific subgroups, which the user selects.
-The Class Averages and Benchmark Percents view provides a look at student achievement over time, by user-selected characteristics and subgroup populations.
-The Score Distributions view shows the number and cumulative percent of student scores on the ACT, with options to examine the distribution of average ACT Composite scores, STEM and ELA scores, and scores on each subject test.
-Each view allows the user to select one or more states to compare against another one or more states; the default view shows the national population.
+The interactive tool contains three views for exploring the data, using the tabs at the top.
+The Class Composition/Makeup view shows distribution trends of students falling into specific subgroups.
+The Class Averages and Benchmark Percentages view provides a look at student achievement over time by user-selected characteristics and subgroup populations.
+The Score Distributions view shows the number and cumulative percentages of student scores on the ACT.
+Users can select one or more states to compare against other states; the default view shows the national population.

-For information about accessing this tool using a keyboard, please see Tableau's help page for keyboard navigation.
+For information about accessing and navigating this tool using a keyboard, please see the dashboard help page.